 \subsection{Choosing a Training Codebase}

 At the beginning of the OpenGPT-X project, several well-maintained open-source codebases already existed.
-Therefore, rather than developing entirely new software from scratch -which would have been an inefficient use of resources- the project focused on adapting and customizing existing solutions to its specific needs.
+Developing entirely new software from scratch would have been an inefficient use of resources.
+Instead, the project focused on adapting and customizing existing solutions to its specific needs.

-The OpenGPT-X project initially adopted the Megatron-DeepSpeed codebase~\footnote{\url{https://github.com/bigscience-workshop/Megatron-DeepSpeed}}, developed by NVIDIA, extended by Microsoft researchers and further adapted during BigScience research workshop \cite{workshop2023bloom176b}.
+The OpenGPT-X project initially adopted the Megatron-DeepSpeed codebase~\footnote{\url{https://github.com/bigscience-workshop/Megatron-DeepSpeed}}, developed by NVIDIA, extended by Microsoft researchers and further adapted during the BigScience research workshop~\cite{workshop2023bloom176b}.
 Other codebases, such as Meta’s Open Pretrained Transformer (OPT)~\cite{zhang2022opt}, also emerged, promising potential advantages in abstraction and usability.
 After evaluating multiple codebases, BigScience’s implementation was chosen for its superior community support, adaptability, and better documentation compared to OPT.
-BigScience's integration of Megatron-DeepSpeed with NVIDIA’s Megatron-LM framework offered 3D parallelism and ZeRO memory optimizations \cite{rajbhandari2020zero} as advanced parallelism techniques which had proven effective for large-scale language model training.
+BigScience's integration of Megatron-DeepSpeed with NVIDIA’s Megatron-LM framework offered 3D parallelism and ZeRO memory optimizations~\cite{rajbhandari2020zero} as advanced parallelism techniques which had proven effective for large-scale language model training.
 OPT's parallelization strategy, based on Meta’s Fully Sharded Data Parallel (FSDP), showed lower efficiency at scale, and potential licensing issues further reinforced the decision to adopt BigScience’s solution.

-As the project progressed, the independent Megatron-LM~\footnote{\url{https://github.com/NVIDIA/Megatron-LM}} repository, Nvidia's flagship codebase, emerged as a more actively maintained option.
+As the project progressed, the independent Megatron-LM~\footnote{\url{https://github.com/NVIDIA/Megatron-LM}} repository, NVIDIA's flagship codebase, emerged as a more actively maintained option.
 Consequently, OpenGPT-X transitioned to Megatron-LM to leverage NVIDIA’s GPU kernel optimizations, resulting in greater training stability, increased efficiency, and a 75\% reduction in iteration time.
-Megatron-LM also streamlined environment setup and facilitated smooth knowledge transfer from the previously used Megatron-DeepSpeed.
-The project incorporated state-of-the-art techniques such as Flash-Attention2~\cite{dao2023flashattention2}, sequence parallelism~\cite{korthikanti2022reducing}, ALiBi embeddings~\cite{press2022alibi}, and the Adan optimizer~\cite{xie2023adan}, alongside innovations in hyperparameter scaling~\cite{yao2023mup}, sparse matrix optimization, and GPU kernel improvements.
-Collectively, these enhancements resulted in substantial performance gains and improved overall efficiency~\cite{ebert2025nic}.
+Megatron-LM also allowed us to streamline the environment setup.
+A smooth knowledge transfer from the previously used Megatron-DeepSpeed was ensured.